LE CENTRE 104

 RUE DE LA BUTTE AUX CAILLES

-A hidden street in the core of Paris’s 13th district with lovely cafés, bars and shop.
+A hidden street in the core of Paris’s 13th district with lovely cafés, bars and shops.
 Not too far from Place d’Italie and perfection on the afternoon of a sunny day.
+Has a cozy neighborhood feel.
+Metro Corvisart (line 6).

 RUE DENOYEZ & BELLEVILLE